Remote work has never been more popular, and it’s here to stay.

 Many remote companies find daily meetings are the most effective for sharing updates about day-to-day agendas.
 When you’re managing remote employees, use these gatherings to remind teams about the organization’s purpose.
 Open communication starts from the top so share company progress reports regularly.

 Provide detailed documentation on using these platforms, or links to training, so staff can get the most out of them.
-Use platforms like World Time Buddy to coordinate meetings across time zones.
+There are many platforms that you can use to coordinate meetings across time zones.

 On top of frequent communication, remote companies should establish a shared language and way of communicating, suggests this article in the Harvard Business Review.